 We currently offer delivery in the Dunedin area on a week by week basis depending upon the amount of volunteer help we have each week.
 The cost is $5 with a $12 order minimum.
-We deliver during and after our Sunday Pick-up, anytime between 10 AM to 6PM, depending on volunteer help and how smooth the pick-up goes.
+We will contact you to make a delivery plan.
+We deliver Saturday Evening or after our Sunday Pick-up, anytime between 10 AM to 6PM, depending on volunteer help and how smooth the pick-up goes.
 If no one will be home please make sure a large sealed cooler is left in a shady spot with payment.
 If it’s your first delivery we will touch base to make plans :)

 When do I pay?

 We accept cash or checks when your order is delivered or picked-up.
 Because we may have to adjust your total then (to account for unannounced items you decide to purchase or items that were unexpectedly unavailable OR meat adjustments), we do not accept advance payment on the website.